Chart Color Schemes

 North Haven features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 57.7% of all households, including 11.6% couples with children, 37.7% couples without children, and 8.7% single parent families.
-Non-family households comprise the remaining 42.3%, with lone person households at 39.3% and group households making up 2.3%.
-The median household size is 1.9 people, which is smaller than the Rest of NSW average of 2.3.
+Family households account for 57.7% of all households, including 11.6% couples with children, 37.7% couples without children, and 8.7% single parent families.
+Non-family households constitute the remaining 42.3%, with lone person households at 39.3% and group households comprising 2.3% of the total.
+The median household size is 1.9 people, which is smaller than the Rest of NSW average of 2.3 people.

 Frequently Asked Questions - Households